Complain about a government official, councillor or police officer

 There are various independent complaint agencies in Queensland and across Australia that will listen to and investigate your complaint about government departments and local governments.

 Each agency has different roles, responsibilities and powers, so you must direct your concerns to the right one.

-If you have a complaint about service from or behaviour of a government employee or councillor, you can complain directly to the department or local government concerned.
+If you have a complaint about a government employee or councillor’s service or behaviour, you can complain directly to the department or local government concerned.

 Find the contact details for:

 If you are unhappy with the response to your complaint, you can contact the Queensland Ombudsman.
 They will not consider your complaint unless you have tried dealing with it through the appropriate agency first.